Scholarship FAQs

 What is the WWU Scholarship Application like?

-The WWU Scholarship Application will ask for: essays, resume, letters of recommendation.
-You may also be asked for examples of coursework, additional short essays, work experience, and more.
+The WWU Scholarship Application is tailored to each student and may ask for: essays, resume information, and letters of recommendation.
+Students may also be asked for examples of coursework, additional short essays, leadership experience, and more.
+Based on student data, as well as the information provided while the application is being completed, each student's application may vary in length.

 No, students will not be able to view the letters that were submitted on their behalf through the Portal.
 They will be able to view that a letter of recommendation has been submitted.